What Is Sleep Debt?

 Yes.
 Sleep debt is a scientifically documented phenomenon.
 Studies from Harvard Medical School and the CDC demonstrate that chronic sleep deprivation causes measurable cognitive impairment, increased inflammatory markers, and metabolic disruption that accumulates over time.

 Only partially.
-Weekend sleep recovery can reduce daytime sleepiness, but research shows it doesn't fully reverse the metabolic changes, inflammatory effects, or cardiovascular risk associated with a week of poor sleep.
-It also disrupts your circadian rhythm — making Monday mornings harder.
+Weekend recovery sleep can reduce daytime sleepiness, but research shows it doesn't fully reverse the metabolic changes, inflammatory effects, or cardiovascular risk from a week of poor sleep.
+It also disrupts your circadian rhythm, making Monday mornings harder.

-It depends on how much debt you've built.
-Adding 60–90 minutes of sleep per night is the most effective strategy.
-Studies suggest it takes roughly one week of consistent extra sleep to recover from one week of moderate sleep deprivation.
-Avoid trying to recover all at once by sleeping 12+ hours.
+It depends on how much you've built up.
+Adding 60–90 minutes per night is the most effective strategy.
+Studies suggest roughly one week of consistent extra sleep is needed to recover from one week of moderate deprivation.
+Avoid trying to recover all at once with 12+ hour sleeps.

-For most people, no. Only a small percentage of the population (those with a DEC2 gene mutation) can function optimally on 5–6 hours.
-For the 98% of adults without this genetic variant, 5 hours leads to significant cognitive and health impairment even if it doesn't feel that way.
+For most people, no. Only a small percentage of the population — those with a DEC2 gene mutation — can function well on 5–6 hours.
+For the other 98% of adults, 5 hours leads to significant cognitive and health impairment, even when it doesn't feel that way.